 (#21226)In each 20 MHz band, the bits in the Common field shall have CRC and tail bits appended and then be BCC encoded at rate R = 1/2.
 The CRC bits are computed as described in 27.3.10.7.3 (CRC computation).
 Padding is not added between the Common field and the User Specific field.

 In the User Specific field, in any 20 MHz band, each User Block field shall have CRC and tail bits appended and then be BCC encoded at rate R = 1/2.
 If the number of User fields in the HE-SIG-B content channel is odd, CRC and tail bits are added after the last User field, which is not grouped.
-Padding bits are appended immediately after the tail bits corresponding to the last (#21224) User Block field in each HE-SIG-B content channel to round up to the next multiple of number of data bits per HE-SIG-B symbol.
+Padding bits are appended immediately after the tail bits corresponding to the final(#21224) User Block field in each HE-SIG-B content channel to round up to the next multiple of number of data bits per HE-SIG-B symbol.
 The padding bits may be set to any value.
 Further padding bits are appended to each HE-SIG-B content channel so that the number of OFDM symbols after encoding and modulation in different 20 MHz bands ends at the same OFDM symbol.
 For both the Common field and User Block field, the information bits, tail bits and padding bits (if present) are BCC encoded at rate R = 1/2 using the encoder described in 17.3.5.6 (Convolutional encoder).
 If the coding rate of the HE-SIG-B MCS is not equal to 1/2, the convolutional encoder output bits for each field are concatenated, then the concatenated bit streams are punctured as described in 17.3.5.6 (Convolutional encoder).

 The coded bits are interleaved as in 27.3.11.8 (BCC interleavers).
 The interleaved bits are mapped to constellation points from the MCS specified in HE-SIG-A and have pilots inserted following the steps described in 17.3.5.8 (Subcarrier modulation mapping) and 17.3.5.9 (Pilot subcarriers), respectively.
 Each HE-SIG-B symbol shall have 52 data tones.